junxit/us-congress-bills-117/bill.md

   - **(7)** *Secretary* The term Secretary means the Secretary of Transportation.
   - **(8)** *State* The term State means a State of the United States, the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, the Northern Mariana Islands, and Guam.
   - **(9)** *Vertiport* The term vertiport means a designated location used or intended to be used to support AAM operations, including the landing, takeoff, loading, taxiing, parking, and storage of aircraft developed for AAM operations.

+## § 3.
+GAO study and report

+- **(a)** *In general* Not later than 180 days after the date of enactment of this Act, the Comptroller General of the United States shall—
+  - **(1)** conduct a study on the interests, roles, and responsibilities of Federal, State, local, and Tribal governments affected by AAM aircraft and operations; and
+  - **(2)** submit to the appropriate committees of Congress a report on the study, including the Comptroller General's findings and conclusions.
+- **(b)** *Requirements* In conducting the study required under subsection (a), the Comptroller General shall review the following:
+  - **(1)** The state of the law as of the enactment of this Act with respect to Federal authority over operations of AAM aircraft systems in the national airspace system.
+  - **(2)** The state of the law as of the enactment of this Act with respect to State, local, and Tribal authority over operations of AAM aircraft in the national airspace system.
+  - **(3)** Potential gaps between authorities under paragraphs (1) and (2).
+  - **(4)** Proposals to facilitate the safe and financially viable growth and development of the AAM industry and integration of AAM aircraft into the national airspace system.